michalochman/react-pixi-fiber/README.md

 #### `customDisplayObject(props)`

-Use this to create an instance of [PIXI.DisplayObject](http://pixijs.download/release/docs/PIXI.DisplayObject.html).
+Use this to create an instance of [PIXI.DisplayObject].

 This is your entry point to custom components and the only required method.
+Can be also passed as `behavior` of type `function` to `CustomPIXIComponent`.

 #### `customApplyProps(displayObject, oldProps, newProps)` (optional)